lazywinadmin/NetBackupPS/README.md

 PowerShell module for Symantec NetBackup (Parsing Fun :-)

-The goal of this module is to create Cmdlets around the available Cli tools made available by Symantec NetBackup.
+The goal of this module is to create PowerShell Cmdlets around the available Cli tools made available by Symantec NetBackup.

 # TODO
  * NetBackup Client - Agent